 The proposed action is not likely to result in significant cumulative impacts to U. S. commercial or recreational fisheries when added to other past, present, and reasonably foreseeable future actions.
-In 2011, commercial vessel capacity regulations were revised to lessen the regulatory restraints on the U.S. industry, but required all participating U.S. vessels to register their participation each year.
-In recent years, there has not been an increase in the number of U.S. vessels catching PBF in the EPO.
-The catch limits for PBF proposed in this action lessen the incentive for commercial fishermen to do so.
-The proposed action does not apply to recreational fisheries.
-It is likely that IATTC Resolution C-13-02 will be revisited at the 2014 annual meeting.
-If the IATTC resolves to extended similar PBF conservation and management measures beyond 2013, the cumulative impact on U.S. commercial and recreational fisheries is unlikely to be significant.
+In 2011, commercial vessel capacity regulations were revised to lessen the regulatory restraints on the U.S. industry, but required all participating U.S. vessels to register their participation each year; and purse seine vessels may incur fees for doing so.
+The catch limits for PBF proposed in this action lessen the incentive for commercial fishermen to register.
+As stated earlier, the proposed action does not apply to recreational fisheries, and it is likely that the IATTC will continue to modify PBF conservation and management measures at least until the stock is rebuilt; therefore, the cumulative impact on U.S. commercial and recreational fisheries is unlikely to be significant.
 Additionally, since the proposed action is not expected to significantly alter U.S. fishing activities, no cumulative impacts to EFH or protected species are expected compared to baseline levels.